 Interview of Benjamin Gordon by Carly Martignetti

-In 2002, Benjamin went on to found BG Strategic Advisors (BGSA), an investment banking firm focused on transportation and logistics.
+In 2002, Benjamin started BG Strategic Advisors (BGSA), an investment banking firm focused on transportation and logistics.
 BGSA services included M&A, capital raising, and other strategic advisory services.
 BGSA became the go-to firm for a wide range of companies in the supply chain sector.
 Clients included NFI, UPS, GENCO, DHL, Agility Logistics, New Breed, Agility Logistics, and others.
 BGSA was particularly well-known for its work helping entrepreneurs to maximize their value through a sale process.
 Sell-side clients included Wilpak, Converge, Dixie, Raytrans, OpenMile, and others.

-In 2009, Benjamin decided to start another supply chain technology company.
+In 2009, Benjamin decided to form another supply chain technology company.
 He founded EcoSquid, an ecommerce marketplace enabling consumers to remarket or recycle their used mobility devices.
 Benjamin sponsored a field story at HBS, and again won a finalist award in the HBS Business Plan Competition.
 Benjamin sold EcoSquid to uSell in 2012.